chunlufei/chunlufei.github.io/_publications/2026-05-03-temporal-audit-economics.md

 collection: publications
 category: books
 permalink: /publication/2026-05-03-temporal-audit-economics
 excerpt: 'Volume II of the trilogy on temporal economics.
 This book applies the unified temporal criterion developed in Volume I to diagnose the limits of resource-based economics.
 It conducts a systematic temporal audit of standard economic models, identifying the points at which classical resource accounting silently presupposes temporal conditions that may not hold.
-Available in both Chinese (中文版) and English editions on Zenodo (Open Access).'
+Available in both Chinese (中文版) and English editions on Zenodo (Open Access).（含中文简介）'
 date: 2026-05-03
 venue: 'Zenodo (Open Access)'
 paperurl: 'https://doi.org/10.5281/zenodo.19992903'